-- for a shipment of aluminium extrusions, the Commission has obtained two commercial invoices, one commercial invoice indicating that the supplier of the goods was Foshan ZP Aluminium, China and not Zinaco, Malaysia.
-A reasonable explanation for the two commercial invoices has not been provided to the Commission; - the Malaysian MITI has confirmed with the Commission that it did not issue the Malaysian certificate of origin in respect of the above mentioned shipment of aluminium extrusions; - an ABF compliance assessment undertaken has determined that for importations of aluminium extrusions with which Zinaco is declared as the exporter, the goods are in fact of Chinese origin; and - the lack of evidence that Zinaco manufactures aluminium extrusions.
+- for a shipment of aluminium extrusions, the Commission has obtained two commercial invoices, one of which indicates that the supplier of the goods was Foshan ZP Aluminium, China and not Zinaco, Malaysia.
+A reasonable explanation for the existence of two commercial invoices for one shipment has not been provided to the Commission; - the Malaysian MITI has confirmed with the Commission that it did not issue the Malaysian certificate of origin in respect of the above mentioned shipment of aluminium extrusions; - an ABF compliance assessment has determined that for importations of aluminium extrusions for which Zinaco is declared as the exporter, the goods are in fact of Chinese origin; and - the lack of evidence that Zinaco manufactures aluminium extrusions.